davidfsemedo/TRECVID-VisualStories/data_download/README.md

 Bash scripts to download data.

+**NOTE**: All *.out files can be found in the folder "data_download/".

+## Tweets and users
+The dataset contains four files of the form *_twitter_tweets.out (Tweet ids), and four files of the form *_twitter_users.out" (User ids), one for each event.
+Each file consists of a list of ids, one per line.
+To obtain the tweets and user metadata, you have to use the Twitter API.
+To keep it straightforward, we suggest the use of a Twitter API Wrapper.
+The Python [TWARC](https://github.com/DocNow/twarc) command-line tool can be used for this purpose.
+Namely, check methods `hydrate` and `users` of TWARC.

 ## Images

 The dataset contains four files of the form *_image-urls.out, one for each event, with and without spam content.